Board Of Directors

 Tim Thompson is an attorney who has worked in the Valley since 1987.
 He is a partner in the law firm Whitney, Thompson and Jeffcoach.
 Mr. Thompson is interested in various community activities and also serves on the Board of Directors for the Boys and Girls Club of Fresno County and is currently President of the Board of Directors of San Joaquin Country Club.
 He has also served on the Board of Trustees for the Fresno Art Museum.
 He is married to Susan Thompson and has two adult children, Briana Thompson and Tim Thompson Jr. His hobbies include skiing, especially heli-skiing, golf, hiking, sailing and paddle boarding.

-Richard Wathen | CEO Wathen-Castanos
+Richard Wathen | Former CEO Wathen-Castanos

 Peter D. Castanos | Owner/Partner Castanos Homes